eanton71/_fullstackopen/doc/intro_react.md

-# Part 1 Introducción a React
+# Parte 1 Introducción a React

 ## a - Introduccion a React